rackerlabs/rackspace-how-to/content/cloud-servers/create-centos-nginx-virtual-hosts.md

       </body>
     </html>

-Repeat the process so that you have a similar file for `domain2.com`.
+Repeat the process so that you have a similar HTML index file for `domain2.com`.

 **Note**: Ensure that you change the content in the **index.html** file to show domain2.com and not domain1.com.